17 Of The Best Self-Help Books For Women

 The authors argue that the reason men are ahead in the corporate world is that women lack the confidence they need to dominate.

-This book offers its readers cutting-edge research as well as personal stories and anecdotes from successful women in politics, media, and business.
+The authors present cutting-edge research as well as personal stories and anecdotes from successful women in politics, media, and business.

 5. Finely Tuned: How To Thrive As A Highly Sensitive Person or Empath By Barrie Davenport